10 Cool Things To Do In Colombo

 Colombo National Museum

-The Colombo National Museum, established in 1877 by Sir William Henry Gregory, the British Governor of Ceylon (now Sri Lanka), stands as the largest museum in the country.
-It is a treasure trove of Sri Lankan history, art, and culture, making it a key point of interest for both tourists and locals alike.
+The Colombo National Museum, established in 1877 by Sir William Henry Gregory, the British Governor of Ceylon (now Sri Lanka), is the largest museum in the country and a monumental repository of Sri Lankan history, culture, and heritage.
+Nestled in the heart of Colombo, surrounded by the lush greenery of Viharamahadevi Park, the museum is an essential visit for anyone interested in delving deep into the rich tapestry of this island nation's past.

 Galle Face Green